exercism/x86-64-assembly/concepts/integers/introduction.md

 ## Binary Notation

-In assembly, there aren't built-in types.
-Values are a sequence of one or more `bytes`, each formed of eight `bits`.
-Most, if not all, abstractions are built on top of this.

 An `integer` is an abstraction that represents whole numbers, such as `4`, `-2`, `0` or `64532`.

 In order to represent an `integer` as a sequence of bytes, the `binary notation` is used.